Skip to content

 Sports Appeal

 Another major trend driving the streaming industry is sports programming.
 Streaming platforms have recognized that a substantial pool of subscribers is interested in streaming live sporting events.
-Adding sports streaming could help platforms reduce churn—rather than constantly needing to add high-quality content to keep subscribers, streaming providers can simply allow sporting events to do the heavy lifting.
-Finally, adding sports streaming attracts advertisers’ business which would also boost revenue.
+Adding sports streaming helps platforms reduce churn — rather than constantly needing to add high-quality content to keep subscribers, streaming providers can simply allow sporting events to do the heavy lifting.
+Live sports are also highly attractive to advertisers, further boosting ad revenue and monetization opportunities.

 “The live sports component really plays in well to attract advertisers and also anchor users into a platform.
 There's no one more dedicated to a piece of content than sports fans are.
 It's definitely becoming an anchor for a lot of different platforms because users are going to want to stay subscribed and engaged and they will watch when the programming does come on.
 That focus isn't necessarily depressing the viability or the licensing opportunities for scripted or non-sports content.
 It's definitely made it seem maybe less valuable to the different platforms.”